Berkeley-MDes/tdf-fa23-marissadevelops/weekly-reports/weekly-report-7.md

 Success!
 It was a smooth process and provided better insight into the quality of our wire, as well as contributing to the project scope of creating an interactive, kinetic-sensory wire sculpting installation.

-## Post-Lecture Monday Night Work Session 10/10
+## Post-Lecture Monday Night Work Session 10/9

 In trying to manage all 3 of our schedules to find a working session, we ended on 7-9 PM after lectures, as well as working mid-afternoon on Wednesdays, and updating documentation on weekends.
-So after lecture on Monday, we all headed to the Jacob's Hall Makerspace to collectively test out our first
+So after lecture on Monday, we all headed to the Jacob's Hall Makerspace to collectively test out our first Photon 2 prototype using a Continuous Rotation Servo Motor with an accelerometer to test ways that we could correlate interactive movement with the rotation of the motor.
+We all worked on our own laptops alongside eachother and helped whenever the other one got stuck on a certain step.
+It made the experience of working past 9 AM much easier when it was with friends.
+We all got ours working and felt comfortable in exploring low-fidelity prototypes using the servo motor going forward!

 <img width="400" alt="Photon 2 Accelerometer tutorial" src="https://github.com/Berkeley-MDes/tdf-fa23-marissadevelops/assets/143042473/16a674de-9238-48a2-a452-62c4d28c2ab2">

+Additionally, I finally know how to read diagrams for connecting wires across a breadboard and microcontroller!!!
+It was very cool. :-)

 <img width="333" alt="Photon 2 circuit diagram" src="https://github.com/Berkeley-MDes/tdf-fa23-marissadevelops/assets/143042473/be84602b-14f3-4292-8a7b-267de71a0236">

+## Mid-day Wednesday Work Session 10/11

+The goal of this meeting was for the group to reach a consensus on our structural approach to the robotic arm.
+We ended up deciding to start with a lo-fi prototype using a 3d printed gear that fit with our servo motor, as well as attaching it to a base plate and hinging the "wedge" along that.

+Here was our plan of action:

+- Buying cabinet hinge (@Matthew), bringing metal-binding apoxy
+- Obtain metal plate (1” x 3”; bigger plate can make different alterations)(@ Divya)
+- attaching to base with rivet gun and fasteners
+- 3d printing gear mechanism (@Marissa)

+And yes, I went through a crash course in 3d-printing yesterday using the Prusa machines.
+It was *awesome* and I'm going to be checking out my print before class today (10/12).
+Fingers crossed that my quick research on the in-fill will leave us with a decent amount of resistance as we test the prototype with 1/16" wire.

 # Reflections